PlumyGames/mgpp/docs/assets/overview.md

     ```

 #### Icon
-MGPP will automatically search for it in order of the paths mentioned below:
+MGPP will automatically search for it by paths mentioned below orderly:

 1. projectDir/icon.png
 2. rootDir/icon.png